Get Started

 MicroBlocks will run in other browsers, but it can only connect to a board when run in Chrome or Edge on a desktop, laptop, or Chromebook computer (not a mobile device).

-For convenience, you can save a copy of MicroBlocks as a "progressive web app" that you can launch via a shortcut icon like a conventional application.
-Once saved, the MicroBlocks web app even runs offline!
+If you have a slow internet connection or need to run MicroBlocks offline, you can save a copy of MicroBlocks as a "progressive web app" that you can launch via a shortcut icon like a conventional application.

 To save the MicroBlocks web app, run MicroBlocks in your browser, then click the install button on the top right of the browser's URL bar: